 2. Encourage two-way communication

-Whether you’re managing a single shop or a group of stores, it’s essential to communicate in such a way that you create a platform for back-and-forth dialogue.
+Whether you’re managing a single shop or a group of stores, it’s essential to communicate in such a way that you create a two-way communication platform for back-and-forth dialogue.
 You want team members to feel that they can contribute to the discussion — and ultimately to the success of your retail campaigns.

 A big pitfall to avoid, says Jeffrey P. McNulty, author of The Ultimate Retail Manual, is to communicate “with a ‘my way or the highway’ mentality.”
 You don’t want to foster an environment that belittles or dismisses ideas that aren’t in line with your views, he adds.